gofflab/scProject/README.md

 ## Additional Information ##

 For more instructions and guidelines, read the [documentation](https://scproject.readthedocs.io/en/master/).
-If you would like to leave feedback, please contact [cshin12@jhu.edu](mailto:cshin12@jhu.edu).
+If you would like to leave feedback, please contact [cshin12@jhu.edu](mailto:cshin12@jhu.edu) and [gsteinobrien@jhmi.edu](mailto:gsteinobrien@jhmi.edu).

-Copyright © 2022-2023 Goff Lab.
+Copyright © 2022-2024 Goff Lab, Stein-O'Brien Lab.
 All rights reserved.